Rock Creek flowing through Montana canyon country

 Rock Creek Road

-Main access corridor with many public and private boundary considerations.
+Main access area with many public and private boundary considerations.

 Lolo National Forest Rock Creek Area